codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 Please note that the ***XXXXXXXXX** refers to your **SSH-Key-ID**

-### Github Integration - Repositories not showing up in the dropdown
+### GitHub Integration - Repositories not showing up in the dropdown

 ###### Description